6.4.1.40 Outcomes of reconciliation

 Top-up (positive adjustment)

 When an individual's entitlement to FTB or CCS for the relevant income year is more than the amount they received for the relevant income year, there is a positive adjustment.
 This means the individual will receive the difference between what they should have been paid and what they actually received for the relevant income year.
-A top-up may result if the individual's estimated ATI (1.1.A.20) is higher than their actual ATI, as assessed by the ATO.
+A top-up may result if the individual's estimated ATI (1.1.A.20) is higher than their actual ATI.
 For FTB, a top-up may also result if the individual chooses a More Choice for Families payment option that allows them to receive part of their entitlement during the income year and the rest of their entitlements after their payments have been reconciled.

 Note: RA will be included in an individual's FTB top-up if:

-Example: Amanda is a member of a couple and receives FTB Part A by instalment for her 2 year old child.
-Amanda pays private rent of $370.00 a week.
+Example: Amanda is a member of a couple and receives FTB Part A by instalment for their 2 year old child.
+Amanda pays private rent of $470 per week.
 As Amanda receives more than the base rate of FTB Part A, they receive some RA as part of their fortnightly instalments.
 At the end of the income year, it is determined that Amanda's actual family income makes them eligible for the maximum rate of FTB Part A including the maximum rate of RA.
 Amanda receives a top-up.

 For CCS, if reconciliation, or the review of the reconciliation outcome, is initiated through the provision of an updated 'attendance record report' after the end of the lodgement year (1.1.L.30), it may result in a top-up.